murphye/akka-customer/README.md

 1. Could not get Akka Persistence Query readJournal.eventsByTag working which would improve the read-side implementation with an offset
 2. Using raw underlying Cassandra Session for read-side since I had trouble making a new Akka Persistence CassandraSession.
 Should not reuse the same one from the write-side
 3. Unsure if interaction between Akka HTTP and Akka Persistence actors is optimal.
 For example, should I destroy the actor after the request is completed?
-The actor cannot be used as there is no reference to it upcon completion of request.
+The actor cannot be used as there is no reference to it upon completion of request
 4. getCustomer should probably use the read-side rather than read from the Akka Persistence.
 However that is what I did with the Lagom implementation with the PersistentEntity
 5. Using default Java serializer rather than ProtoBuf or something better